thebigburd/LibraryService/README.md

 # LibraryService
-A Book borrowing service developed using Java Spring, without Spring Boot.
+A Book borrowing service developed using Java Spring.